Thermal Modelling of Battery Cells for Optimal Tab and Surface Cooling Control: Model validation and evaluation

 \subsection{Results of comparison against the TEC model}

 To investigate the efficacy and applicability of the CSG model validated in Section~\ref{Sec: Validation against FEM}, we compare it with the second type of benchmark defined in Section~\ref{sec:benchmark}, i.e., the TEC model.
 In the TEC model, the average temperature is derived as $T^{\text{TEC}}_{\text{mean}} = (T_{s}+T_{c})/2$, and the radial gradient is defined by $\delta T^r_{max}=(T_c - T_s)/(R_\text{out} - R_\text{in})$.
-To possibly fully reveal their predictive capability, particularly under highly dynamic operating conditions, we introduce a pulsed power load profile to generate the heat $q(t)$, as shown in Fig.~\ref{Fig: TEC_CSG}a.
+To possibly fully reveal their predictive capability, particularly under highly dynamic operating conditions, we introduce a pulsed power load profile to generate the heat $q(t)$, as shown in Fig.~\ref{Fig: TEC_CSG}(a).
 This heat trajectory is characterised by high heat generation rates but a relatively short duration.
-The comparative results between the FEM, CSG, and TEC models under surface cooling are presented in Fig.~\ref{Fig: TEC_CSG}.
+For completeness, the TEC model was also included in the WLTP validation scenario shown in Fig.~\ref{Fig: FEM_MaxError}(b) and (c).
+The comparative results between the FEM, CSG, and TEC models under the pulsed power profile with surface cooling are presented in Fig.~\ref{Fig: TEC_CSG}.

 It is found that the CSG model of $O$ = 1 is capable of closely following the true trajectories of the mean temperature, max temperature, and max gradient in the entire test cycle.
-By contrast, in general, the TEC model with an order of 2 significantly underestimates all three considered indicators, resulting in a very large error.
+By contrast, in general, the TEC model with an order of 2 significantly underestimates all three considered indicators, resulting in temperature errors of several degrees.
 To observe more closely, the model's error for $T_{\max}$ is much larger than that for $T_\text{mean}$, and it increases when there are abrupt changes in the heat generation.
-This means that compared to our developed model, the TEC model is unreliable for predicting the local thermal behaviour and may be limited to applications with only small heat generation in the battery cell.
-Particularly, this model cannot be used for battery safety management where the maximum temperature must be accurately estimated and constrained, and for thermal uniformity control where the information on the maximum gradients is critical.
+This observation is consistent with the comparison under the WLTP profile in Fig.~\ref{Fig: FEM_MaxError}(b) and (c), where the TEC model similarly underestimates the core and surface temperatures.
+This means that compared to our developed model, the TEC model is unreliable for predicting the local thermal behaviour and may be limited to applications with only low heat generation in the battery cell.
+Particularly, this model cannot be used for battery safety management, where the maximum temperature must be accurately estimated and constrained, and for thermal uniformity control, where the information on the maximum gradients is critical.